 Launched fully compliant neobanking services in 4.5 months (vs. industry average of 18 months)

-Reduced development costs by 68% compared to building in-house
+Reduced development costs by 68% compared to building finance software in-house.

-Maintained lean engineering team of just 8 developers
+Maintained a lean engineering team of just eight developers.

 Key Learnings:

-Prioritize APIs with robust sandbox environments for faster integration
+Prioritize fintech APIs with robust sandbox environments for faster API integration

-Maintain strong relationships with API providers for priority support
+Maintain strong relationships with fintech API providers for priority support.

 Case Study 2: Traditional Bank's Digital Transformation with APIs